 We think, biggest the tree, the most matured it is, which is true but, not all the time.
-When users lose confidence on nonprofessional manufacturer, for producing low quality door and frame production, they get confused and angry.
-Problem with door doesn’t take place right way with door and frame, sometimes trouble starts after 6 months or so.
-Most of the time users don’t have the pleasure to have a solution to their problems, since the problem starts after a long time, when the problem starts they want to complaint but, don’t find anyone to do so, may be it is too late, people who they have purchased the door from went out of business, moved his business to somewhere else, or don’t want to take the complaint because it is too late for that, or you didn’t pay me enough to complain or there is no warranty or guarantee I have given you, or I don’t remember you.
-These are the common practices with the local manufacturers, they know it very well, these people are going to have problem after 6 months or so, they care less about what happens after so long, they can’t have long term business plan.
-There are few genuine manufacturers who will take a very good care of you, they are professional people, they know the areas where the quality and matured timbers are available, section and saw them right, season them properly using kiln dry chamber to make sure the lumbers are seasoned properly, bring the moisture content to 14 percent, which is appropriate for Bangladesh, for other part of the world it could be anywhere between 11-14 percent.
-Since these people are professional and they care about their business, they are the ones will manufacture them properly and they know and will maintain the high quality, have a genuine warranty, guarantee to provide you the desired services you want for your hard working money.
-These manufacturers are trying to reach you to get your attention, you need to educate yourself to learn and identify these quality people, otherwise you have to keep on getting disturbed and losing money.
+When users lose confidence in the nonprofessional manufacturer, for producing low-quality door and frame production, they get confused and angry.
+The problem with the door doesn’t take place right way with door and frame, sometimes trouble starts after 6 months or so.
+Most of the time users don’t have the pleasure to have a solution to their problems, since the problem starts after a long time, when the problem starts they want to the complaint but, don’t find anyone to do so, maybe it is too late, people who they have purchased the door from went out of business, moved his business to somewhere else, or don’t want to take the complaint because it is too late for that, or you didn’t pay me enough to complain or there is no warranty or guarantee I have given you, or I don’t remember you.
+These are the common practices with the local manufacturers, they know it very well, these people are going to have a problem after 6 months or so, they care less about what happens after so long, they can’t have long term business plan.
+Few genuine manufacturers will take very good care of you, they are professional people, they know the areas where the quality and matured timbers are available, section and saw them right, season them properly using kiln dry chamber to make sure the lumbers are seasoned properly, bring the moisture content to 14 percent, which is appropriate for Bangladesh, for other parts of the world it could be anywhere between 11-14 percent.
+Since these people are professional and they care about their business, they are the ones who will manufacture them properly and they know and will maintain the high quality, have a genuine warranty, guarantee to provide you the desired services you want for your hard-working money.
+These manufacturers are trying to reach you to get your attention, you need to educate yourself to learn and identify these quality people, otherwise, you have to keep on getting disturbed and losing money.
 You may visit www.woodworldbd.com and study on everything about wood, don’t need to stay in the dark anymore, this will benefit both of us.

 I have spent a lot of time researching and manufacturing the machines and put to work, I am educating the civil engineers about quality timber, Kiln- Dry chamber and quality manufacturing.
 Telling them, this is one of the most important sectors in civil engineering, they need to learn.

-There is a lot of good real estate company, have taken bad names due to their civil engineer’s lack of knowledge in this field, it’s not their fault, I have asked them, answer was, they have barely touched this subject, not enough to help anyone with this limited knowledge, I am teaching 10/15 of them every morning for free of charges, for my age this is very hard job for me but, I am trying, and will continue trying to educate them, for my own benefit, and at the same tine help the home owners and the real estate owners, I found the engineers very smart, sharp and very much interested to learn about wood.
-Engineers those who are interested to learn deeply about wood technology, I have advised them to go to my website and study and take a test, if they pass I will give them in writing what they have learned, they can help the home owners with this skill, this is free of charge.
+There is a lot of good real estate company, have taken bad names due to their civil engineer’s lack of knowledge in this field, it’s not their fault, I have asked them, the answer was, they have barely touched this subject, not enough to help anyone with this limited knowledge, I am teaching 10/15 of them every morning for free of charges, for my age this is a very hard job for me but, I am trying and will continue trying to educate them, for my benefit, and at the same time help the homeowners and the real estate owners, I found the engineers very smart, sharp and very much interested to learn about wood.
+Engineers those who are interested to learn deeply about wood technology, I have advised them to go to my website and study and take a test, if they pass I will give them in writing what they have learned, they can help the homeowners with this skill, this is free of charge.

 Engineers those who don’t have a job, I am putting them to work, with a certain commission and hire the most active ones permanently and put them to work, those who are not student, advise them to be honest, hardworking and dedicated.

-Next is the cutting, we need the lumbers in different length, the different length of sizes will need to cut precisely using a 2 way 90 degree sliding cutting machine, where the table slides with the lumber, where the lumber will be mounted to the table by a variable adjusting guide and which can be adjusted to different length of cut.
+Next is the cutting, we need the lumbers in different length, the different length of sizes will need to cut precisely using a 2 way 90-degree sliding cutting machine, where the table slides with the lumber, where the lumber will be mounted to the table by a variable adjusting guide and which can be adjusted to a different length of cut.
 Pieces of timber need to be cut to a precise length, the guide is very accurate and adjustable to micrometer.
-If wooden pieces aren’t cut in precise length then it would be difficult to assemble the door right, it got to be precise, otherwise door wouldn’t fit right and a little deviation in length may cause a big problem in the whole structure of door.
+If wooden pieces aren’t cut in precise length then it would be difficult to assemble the door right, it got to be precise, otherwise, the door wouldn’t fit right and a little deviation in length may cause a big problem in the whole structure of the door.

-Next step is the double side auto bit cutter, which will cut bits in the precisely sized lumber, one side from the top and the bottom in a single pass, all this action takes place in an instance, it has a built in very powerful feeder, which feed the lumber smoothly and evenly, to make sure there is no bump in the bit.
-We need 3 different kind of bit cutter machine for different length and pattern, one to cut bits for shorter parts, other one for long, will cut one side at a time, and the other one will cut the curved or round woods only.
+Next step is the double side auto bit cutter, which will cut bits in the precisely sized lumber, one side from the top and the bottom in a single pass, all this action takes place in an instance, it has a built-in very powerful feeder, which feed the lumber smoothly and evenly, to make sure there is no bump in the bit.
+We need 3 different kinds of bit cutter machines for different lengths and patterns, one to cut bits for shorter parts, the other one for long, will cut one side at a time, and the other one will cut the curved or round woods only.
 The machine is called the round bit cutter, takes a lot of skill to operate, which is risky too; we have done everything we could to make the machine safe to operate.

-It is important to note that, the main two vertical parts on two sides of the door is called stile, is the back bone of the door, any part in the door installed vertically beside two stiles is called sub-stile, where the panels are installed.
-One part at the very bottom and one at the top is called the rail, others parts running horizontally, anywhere inside the door, where panels are installed is called sub-stile.
-All the stiles, sub-stiles, rails and sub-rails are connected together to form the main structure, the panels are inserted between them and the basic door is understood.
-We mast stamp them together with a wooden plaque, and water resistance wood glue, Favicon.
+It is important to note that, the main two vertical parts on two sides of the door are called stile, which is the backbone of the door, any part in the door installed vertically beside two stiles is called sub-stile, where the panels are installed.
+One part at the very bottom and one at the top is called the rail, other parts running horizontally, anywhere inside the door, where panels are installed is called sub-stile.
+All the stiles, sub-stiles, rails and sub-rails are connected to form the main structure, the panels are inserted between them and the basic door is understood.
+We must stamp them together with a wooden plaque, and water resistance wood glue, Favicon.

 Tenor, mortising and panels are made so uniquely to make sure, there is little gap for wood glue to create the strongest bond between them.
 The panels are inserted between the stiles and rails leaving a little gap, about 1mm in each side for expansion and contraction, due to weather change, which may cause prevent the door from getting expanded in the rainy season and contracted in the summer.

-Before we assemble the door, always finish both side of panel doors passing thorough an oscillating drum sander to smooth out the panels, then we assemble the door and finish the entire door passing it through a larger size oscillating drum sander, where the panels are usually little down than the rail and stiles so, the drum sander will shave off the top and the bottom part of the door to a desired thickness, which was initially left 3 mm over for the final finishing and have been maintaining 1.5”+.
+Before we assemble the door, always finish both sides of panel doors passing through an oscillating drum sander to smooth out the panels, then we assemble the door and finish the entire door passing it through a larger size oscillating drum sander, where the panels are usually little down than the rail and stiles so, the drum sander will shave off the top and the bottom part of the door to the desired thickness, which was initially left 3 mm over for the final finishing and have been maintaining 1.5”+.

-We do prime the door with zinc oxide mixed with spirit and apply on the door with a paint brush to seal the dry cell holes, so the moisture can’t penetrate in the lumber from air in the rainy season when moisture content is very high in the air.
-As soon as the primer dry after several hours, we brush off all the excess zinc oxide from the door with a rough paint brush and run some sand paper again to smooth up the surface before we polish.
+We do prime the door with zinc oxide mixed with spirit and apply on the door with a paintbrush to seal the dry cell holes, so the moisture can’t penetrate in the lumber from the air in the rainy season when the moisture content is very high in the air.
+As soon as the primer dry after several hours, we brush off all the excess zinc oxide from the door with a rough paintbrush and run some sandpaper again to smooth up the surface before we polish.

-Polishing is a very difficult task; main thing about polishing is, sanding the door properly with correct grit of abrasive, final sanding need to be done with 250-350 grit of sandpaper, clean up the dust and then start polishing.
-We mix gala and spirit together and let it melt in the spirit for overnight then we do start the polishing, using a soft cotton cloth.
-We apply the spirit, on the door gala devolved in it and keep on taking a little amount of the solution and apply on it evenly using the soft cotton cloth, certain professional way, layer after layer until we are satisfied with the shiny beauty look on it, when we are satisfied the door polish is done.
-Next thing is to hang the door in the frame with 3 or 4 door hinges, and a lock and couple of hinges, which I will cover in door installing.
+Polishing is a very difficult task; the main thing about polishing is, sanding the door properly with correct grit of abrasive, final sanding needs to be done with 250-350 grit of sandpaper, clean up the dust and then start polishing.
+We mix gala and spirit and let it melt in the spirit for overnight then we do start the polishing, using a soft cotton cloth.
+We apply the spirit, on the door gala devolved in it and keep on taking a little amount of the solution and apply on it evenly using the soft cotton cloth, certain professional way, layer after layer until we are satisfied with the shiny beauty look on it when we are satisfied the door polish is done.
+The next thing is to hang the door in the frame with 3 or 4 door hinges, and a lock and a couple of hinges, which I will cover indoor installing.
 Quality door fitting is equally important, as Quality door and frame production.